versatiles-org/versatiles-documentation/guides/local_server_mac.md

 ## Step 1: Install the VersaTiles tool

 We provide precompiled binaries for multiple platforms and architectures.
-See [Installing Versatiles: Downloading the binary](install_versatiles.md#downloading-the-binary).
+See [Installing VersaTiles: Downloading the binary](install_versatiles.md#downloading-the-binary).

-You might prefer to compile it from source using Rust and Cargo: See [Installing Versatiles: Building from source](install_versatiles.md#building-from-source).
+You might prefer to compile it from source using Rust and Cargo: See [Installing VersaTiles: Building from source](install_versatiles.md#building-from-source).

 But the most convenient way is to install it via [Homebrew for MacOS](install_versatiles.md#homebrew-for-macos)